gausby/emacs.d/README.md

 Use Git to clone the repo into ~/.emacs.d and install the dependencies using `cask install` in the newly cloned folder.

 ### Elixir
-The setup require emacs-elixir and alchemist.el to be cloned into the ~/Projects directory.
+The setup require emacs-elixir and alchemist.el to be cloned into the *~/Development/forks*-directory.
+I have some clones going there but the official repos might work just as well—or even better.

 ### Calendar and Diary
 Calendar needs a diary file.
 Write `touch ~/.diary` in the terminal to generate one.